-In Evergreen’s archives you’ll find the history of the college: digital copies of the original Cooper Point Journal and its predecessor, the Weakly Drag, the historical collection of Evergreen’s documents, works by authors from Evergreen, and more.
+In Evergreen’s Malcolm Stilson Archives and Special Collections you’ll find the history of the college, including digital copies of the original Cooper Point Journal and its predecessor, the Weakly Drag, the historical collection of Evergreen’s documents, works by authors from Evergreen, and more.

-We are also a member institution of the Northwest Digital Archives (NWDA) which provides access to descriptions of primary sources in the Northwestern United States, including correspondence, diaries, or photographs.
+We are also a member institution of the Archives West which provides access to descriptions of primary sources in the Northwestern United States, including correspondence, diaries, and photographs.
 Digital reproductions of primary sources are available in some cases.

 Art In The Library